sdpython/mlinsights/_doc/sphinxdoc/source/index.rst

 *mlinsights* implements functions to get insights on machine learned models or various kind of transforms to help manipulating data in a single pipeline.

-*not really ready yet*
+It implements :class:`QuantileLinearRegression <mlinsights.mlmodel.quantile_regression.QuantileLinearRegression` which trains a linear regression with L1 norm non-linear correlation based on decision trees, :class:`QuantileMLPRegressor <mlinsights.mlmodel.quantile_mlpregressor.QuantileMLPRegressor>` which is a modification of scikit-learn's MLPRegressor which trains a multi-layer perceptron with L1 norm...

 .. toctree::
     :maxdepth: 1